 Healthcare is changing, it is going digital, and this is good news for patients, healthcare providers, as well as medical software development services.

-From telemedicine to genomics, digital transformation in healthcare has the potential to improve patient outcomes, make healthcare as much about prevention as curative treatments, and reduce the overall cost of medical treatment.
+From telemedicine to genomics, digital transformation in healthcare industry has the potential to improve patient outcomes, make healthcare as much about prevention as curative treatments, and reduce the overall cost of medical treatment.

-As life expectancies have increased around the world, ageing populations have had an impact on healthcare provisions.
+As life expectancies have increased around the world, aging populations have had an impact on healthcare provisions.
 Lifestyle choices, particularly in Western countries, also have a negative impact on healthcare provisions.
 Combined, lifestyle-related health issues that cause non-communicable diseases contribute to 75% of deaths worldwide, according to the World Health Organization.
 Quality of life, for patients and those caring for them, suffers.

 Economically, non-communicable diseases and poor lifestyle choices could cost the global economy $47 trillion by 2030, according to World Economic Forum data.

 Let's look at how digital technology can improve care coordination and patient outcomes.